The comparable-evidence layer under your Site Release Fund application.

 Discovery call for shortlists in the 10 July window

-For councils, ALMOs, housing companies and Registered Providers actively assembling an SSRF shortlist before 10 July, a thirty-minute call covers: which of your candidate boroughs are at-depth in the dataset (all 33 are), which site types in your pipeline have the strongest comparable evidence, and where a Bundle vs. a stack of single Assessments is the right shape of purchase.
+For councils, ALMOs, housing companies and Registered Providers actively assembling an SSRF shortlist before 10 July, a thirty-minute call covers: which of your candidate boroughs are at-depth in the dataset (all 33 are), which site types in your pipeline have the strongest comparable evidence, and what shape of evidence support best fits the shortlist.
 No grant-eligibility advice.
 Just the evidence layer.

 Request a discovery call →